 - Bachelor's degree or equivalent practical experience

-- Excellent organizational skills with a high level of detail orientation;
+- Excellent organizational skills with a high level of attention to detail

-- Interpersonal skills necessary to work as a team member in a diverse environment; and
+- Interpersonal skills necessary to work as a team member in a diverse environment

-- Proficient computer skills in Word, Excel, PowerPoint and database tools, as well as knowledge of Web-enabled services and computing systems.
-Knowledge of iMIS is preferable.
+- Proficient computer skills in Word, Excel, PowerPoint and database tools, as well as knowledge of Web-enabled services and computing systems

 COMPENSATION AND HOW TO APPLY